This post may contain affiliate links. Please see my disclosure policy for details.

 Sennen Whopper & Mermaids

 Have you ever heard of the Sennen Whopper?
-Apparently, it was a spirit who could predict storms and stop you from heading out to fish if there was a storm brewing.
+Apparently, it was a spirit that could predict storms and stop you from heading out to fish if there was a storm brewing.

 Sennen Cove is also famous for having many mermaids who would swim around here.
 They would enchant the local men and draw them out to sea.